mccurdyc/www/content/page/bookshelf.md

 Ben, throughout the book, makes many great points on the topic of hiring and culture.
-One of the points that stands out most and if I had to pick just one point from this book, it would be that there is no such thing as the perfect person for the position or the perfect person for the position in 18 months, but rather, that there is only the perfect person for the position at your company, _right now_.
+One of the points that stands out most and if I had to pick just one point from this book, it would be that there is no such thing as the perfect person for the position.
+Or, the perfect person for the position in 18 months.
+But rather, that there is only the perfect person for the position at your company, _right now_.
 If you hire the person who would be perfect _in_ 18 months, that individuals probably isn't meeting many peoples' expectation for the challenges that you are facing _right now_.
 In 18 months, or even 6 months, you could be a very different company and the position could have very different responsibilities.
-If that person was great for what your company needs in 18 months _from now_ and you got them right now, first, they may not be as flexible as you need them to be or second, they could hate the chaos that you are currently facing and end up leaving before
+If that person is great for what your company needs in 18 months _from now_ and you got them right now, first, they may not be as flexible as you need them to be or second, they could hate the chaos that you are currently facing and end up leaving before